carloalaimo4/helllo-world/README.md

 # helllo-world
 Starting project
-This is a demo for the first GitHub project
+This is a demo for the first GitHub project.